NEDERLANDS // ENGLISH

 Wooden Coaster Fireball, which was China’s first wooden coaster when it opened back in 2009.
 Ten years later, the ride remains extremely popular and long queues are inevitable.
-That’s mainly due to the one-train-operation and the fact that every rider needs to complete some gymnastics exercises before boarding the train (not kidding!).
+That’s mainly due to the 1-train operation and the fact that every rider needs to complete some gymnastics exercises before boarding the train (not kidding!).
 As a result, it takes approximately 80 minutes to get from the ride’s entrance to the back seat.
 I hope this ride will be awesome.

 Unfortunately, it’s not.
 Fireball is actually the worst coaster I’ve ridden during this trip.
 The ride is even so unbelievably rough that I’m already having a headache after the first drop.
 And honestly, the next kilometre isn’t any better.
 Pure torture.

 Fireball is terrible, but it was the final count I needed at Happy Valley.
-That means I can return to Europe with a fresh new Chinese coaster-bingo.
+That means I can return to Europe with a fresh new Chinese coaster bingo.

 Happy Valley may not be as amazing as Shanghai Disneyland, but I’m glad I spent my last day here.
 Despite slow operations and long queues during the afternoon, the park didn’t disappoint.
 I expected it to be Crappy Valley, but that was definitely not the case.
 The overall atmosphere is nice, theming is surprisingly decent and the park offers a few world-class roller coasters: a B&M Dive Machine, a Mega-Lite and one of the world’s most perfect family coasters.
 My next trip to Shanghai will definitely include a day trip to Happy Valley.
 The park is worth it!